LelViLamp/LelViLamp.github.io/daniel/say-hi.md

 You have various options of saying _hi_, indeed.
 The first and simplest is just sticking with _hi_.
 You can replace it with a simple _hello_ but also a _good day_ is appreciated.
 Given that I do speak a couple of languages, why not try _hallo_ or _servus_, which is perfectly fine in southern Germany and Austria also in some formal contexts.
 Or we can continue further south and transition to a gentle _ciao_.

-Please do note that I will take your choice of language as an invitation to reply in that language.
+Please do note that I will take your choice of language as an invitation to reply in that language ([if I know it](/cv/misc)).
 If you were not to wish for that, please do let me know.

 ...